garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 pip install web3
 ```

-Note: You will need ot have ```pip``` installed to use pip.
-For more information abnout web3 go to [web3.readthedocs](https://web3py.readthedocs.io/en/stable/quickstart.html).
+Note: You will need to have ```pip``` installed to use pip.
+For more information about web3 go to [web3.readthedocs](https://web3py.readthedocs.io/en/stable/quickstart.html).

+Now that web3 is installed.
+We can copy the ```ImageCall.py``` file and paste it into your main project folder.
+This program asks for you smart contract address (this can be found on the 'Contrctas' tab next to the ImageStire contract and will add a hard coded value ```QmWmXVKwg3PypTWNt9GSWvZHftDTEbJSyBkXH4rGaUFnh9``` to the list within the smart contract.
+This value is a Base64